egel-lang/entanglement/bell/qm.md

 # Going back to Bell (2)

-by assuming a collapse from a definite state to a definite value Bell shows that
+by assuming a collapse from a definite state to a definite value Bell shows that QM superposition or 'oscillating' states defy his inequality

-1. the state cannot hold invisible variables (be definite)
-2. QM superposition or 'oscillating' states defy his inequality

 Bell isn't wrong in assuming a definite state (that could also be a probability distribution)